- PRP O-Shot (Orchid shot with Platelet Rich Plasma for Urinary Incontinence and Sexual Health) Vancouver BC

 New Research on the O-Shot: A Pilot Study in 2021

 Very recently, in 2021, a pilot study was published.
-A group of 20 women with SUI were treated with a single session of PRP.
+A group of 20 women with Stress Urinary Incontinence (SUI) were treated with a single session of PRP.
 Results were assessed 1 and 6 months later.
 Overall, there was a 60% rate of improvement after a single treatment.2

 Does the O-Shot® treatment work for other conditions?